 There is only one cable coming out of the 3D scanner.
 This cable splits in two after a few meters, into a USB connection for the computer and an alimentation cable to be connected to a standard AC wall socket.
 Compared to some competitors which rely on two cables, the single cable is a big advantage for mobility and flexibility while 3D scanning.

 The laptop we used in this demonstration is the recommended computer, provided in this test by Creaform.
-It’s a powerful HP laptop with a Windows 7 OS 64 bits, 32 Gb of RAM, an Intel Core i7 and a Nvidia Quadro K1100M GPU.
+It’s a powerful HP laptop with a Windows 7 OS 64 bits, 32 Gb of RAM, an Intel Core i7, and an Nvidia Quadro K1100M GPU.

 We do not recommend a less powerful configuration, as 3D scanning requires a lot of computing power.
 Windows 10 is not officially supported yet but we heard that some Creaform customers use it successfully.